District of Columbia civil rights and social justice organizations

 Key takeaways for revenue stats:

-• Large organizations like Aarp, Majority Forward, America Votes, Judicial Watch, and Acacia Center for Justice earn the majority of revenues among nonprofits in District of Columbia civil rights and social justice organizations.
+• Large organizations like Aarp, Majority Forward, Acacia Center for Justice, America Votes, and New Israel Fund (NIF) earn the majority of revenues among nonprofits in District of Columbia civil rights and social justice organizations.

 Directory of civil rights and social justice organizations in District of Columbia